melchiorhering/open-data-platform/local/README.md

 ## Kind

-Create the first cluster with the `kind-config.yml`
+Create the a cluster with the `kind-config.yml` for local development

 ```bash
 kind create cluster --config=kind-config.yml